muchmala/socket.io-cluster/README.md

 This code crates new instance of `io-node` and returns instance of `ioEventsHandler`

-    ioNode.Server:
-        createMessage(client, data) - returns new instance of `ioNode.Message`

-    ioNode.Message(<ioNode.Server>, client, data):
-        send - sends message to Redis queue setClient(client) - set client, where client is object with key 'sessionId' and some other data setData(data) - sets message data
-        setType(type) - sets message type

-You can add custom logic to your node:
+You can add custom logic to your io-node:

     var server = http.createServer();
         server.listen(port);